 Dr. Alex Pollock, Research Fellow, NMAHP Research Unit

-Prof Frederike van Wijck, Professor in Neurological Rehabilitation, Glasgow Caledonian University
+Prof Frederike van Wijck, Professor of Neurological Rehabilitation, Glasgow Caledonian University